solo-io/kdiag/DEVELOPER_GUIDE.md

 # Iterating with a remote cluster

-This shows how to query the debug container with grpcurl
+This shows how to query the ephemeral container with grpcurl for development purposes:

 ```sh
 # clean slate